 “Anthropology has helped me immeasurably as a means of seeing the world.
 I currently teach English as a Foreign Language to children and an adult conversation class at night.
 I’ve been writing grants for an addition to the school I'm working at and another for a new playground in town.
 All in all, this has been an excellent experience for me and I think I'm meeting many of the challenges a little easier than some others here because of my experience at SUNY Brockport.
 After the Peace Corps I plan on earning my PhD in Anthropology.”

-Dr. Keating presents a paper at the American Anthropological Association annual meeting in Chicago, Ill. on Nov.
-21.
+Dr. Keating presents a paper at the Association for Asian Studies Conference in Chicago, March 25–29.

 Dr. Esara Carroll presents her research on refugee resettlement at the Society

 Dr. Esara Carroll talks about International Women's Day on WXXI's Morning